 The new Louisiana law also imposes new and different time limits for data breach notification to the Attorney General and to the media, together with several other new regulations.
 This law, in contrast to HIPAA, includes a right by the individual to sue the business responsible under the unfair trade practice rules (La.
 R.S.
 51:1405).

-Compliance with the new state law includes several steps a Louisiana company or medical practice should already be taking to address other privacy laws:
+Steps you could take to comply with the new state law include things you might already be doing to address other privacy laws: